 - They may not be as growth-oriented as other types of stocks.

-- They may not be as volatile as other types of stocks, making them a safer investment for some investors.
+- They may not be as volatile as other stocks, making them a safer investment for some investors.

 Examples of defensive stocks

 Examples of defensive stocks include healthcare, food, utilities, transportation, and essential infrastructure companies.
-These stocks are less volatile and hold their value better in times of market turbulence.
+These stocks are less volatile and hold their value better during market turbulence.
 They are often essential products or services that people will continue to need regardless of the economy.

 - Healthcare: Johnson & Johnson, Pfizer, Merck